webaverse/docs/docs/engineering/app/avatar-system.md

 ## Avatar Setup

-Avatars can be set up as objects in .scn (Scene) file.
+Avatars can be set up as objects in a .scn (Scene) file.

 ```js
 {